 - 2.1 The Society has three key financial objectives that can be regarded as overriding the Principles and Practices contained elsewhere in this document if they come into conflict.
-These are: - (a) To meet the contractual obligations to all policyholders - (b) To meet the tests of solvency and capital adequacy as required by regulatory bodies - (c) To treat policyholders fairly and meet Policyholders' Reasonable Expectations ("PRE") - 2.2 The Society has a single long-term business fund in which all business is transacted.
+These are: - (a) To meet the contractual obligations to all policyholders - (b) To meet the tests of solvency and capital adequacy as required by regulatory bodies - (c) To treat policyholders fairly and meet policyholders' reasonable expectations - 2.2 The Society has a single long-term business fund in which all business is transacted.
 All income and expenses of the long-term business are allocated to this fund.
-The unit-linked business in respect of Child Trust Fund ("CTF") policies is part of the long-term business fund but is transacted separately in a tracker fund.
-The surplus arising from the CTF is available to support the long-term business fund.
-Other unit-linked business written by the Society also forms part of the long-term business fund but is again transacted separately. - 2.3 The Society is a Mutual organisation owned by its members and, as such, does not have any shareholders.
-In the event of a dissolution of the Society, the Society's Rules provide that its free assets shall be shared among its members in proportion to their financial interest in the Society, as certified by the Society's Actuary. - 2.4 The holders of CTF, other unit-linked and nonprofit policies are not entitled to any share in the free assets of the Society.
+The unit-linked business in respect of Child Trust Fund ("CTF") and Sustainable ISA policies forms part of the long-term business fund but matching unit-linked assets are held through which fund the unit-linked business is transacted.
+All the surplus arising from the unit-linked and non-profit policies written by the Society is available to support the long-term business fund. - 2.3 The Society is a Mutual organisation owned by its members and, as such, does not have any shareholders.
+In the event of a dissolution of the Society, the Society's Rules provide that its free assets shall be shared among its members in proportion to their financial interest in the Society, as certified by the Society's Actuary. - 2.4 The holders of unit-linked and non-profit policies are not entitled to any share in the free assets of the Society.